litfarms/litfarms.github.io/README.md

 4. Save the settings

 ### Customizing Notifications
-1. Set update frequency (how often to check for changes)
-2. Choose which tiers and weights to monitor
-3. Select specific products to track (optional)
-4. Toggle notifications for:
+1. Open settings (gear icon)
+2. Select desired tiers (Essential, Preferred, Supreme, or All)
+3. Select desired weights (28g, 3.5g, 7g, or All)
+4. Choose notification types:
    - New products
    - Stock changes
    - Removed products
+5. Optionally select specific products to track:
+   - Use the search box to find products
+   - Check/uncheck products to monitor
+   - Use "Deselect All" to clear selections

 ## Technical Details